juan039/js-example-project/README.md

 # Example project to do BDD in JS.

-To install dependencies you need:
+First you need to install in your machine:

     Node.js
-    npm

 next run:

     npm install
+    npm install -g grunt-cli

 in order to run the tests: